-There's cases where this isn't always possible too, for example with the Twitter Web Intent box - it can tell us that and entrant Tweeted, but for security reasons won't give us the URL of the Tweet.
+There's cases where this isn't always possible too, for example with the Twitter Web Intent box - it can tell us that an entrant Tweeted, but for security reasons won't give us the URL of the Tweet.
 So we know it has been done, just not exactly what the exact Tweet is.

 Quite often users may delete one of their entries after completion.
 Unfortunately this isn't something we track, however it's an easy thing to manage.

-You only really need to check valid entries when you are picking a winner.
+You only really need to check valid entries when you are picking a Winner.
 Simply click the User icon next to the Globe icon and you can review all other entries from that winner (to ensure they've completed everything you asked).

-If anything seems out of order you can revoke the win, invalidate the entries then repick another winner.
+If anything seems out of order you can revoke the win, invalidate the entries then repick another Winner.

 If you choose a winner but then realise that their entry is invalid for any reason you can invalidate & repick another winner.
 This is useful if perhaps you asked users to complete a certain task & they didn't complete it, or if the user subscribed to a mailing list but has unsubscribed when you checked again.

-We use a number of techniques to detect fraudluent behaviour, this happens in real-time within ~5 minutes of an entry being received.
+We use a number of techniques to detect fraudulent behaviour, this happens in real-time within ~5 minutes of an entry being received.
 This protection ensures that you will see reduced entry manipulation, plus you will not see those emails getting carried through to your 3rd party mailing lists.